-Radiators cold at the bottom, or do they have cold spots in specific areas?
-Does the system not heat up as well as it used to, maybe some radiators do not heat up at all?
-Ever heard the phrase Power-Flush??
-Fear not, Resolve Gas Services are experts in POWER FLUSH Liverpool.
+Are your radiators cold at the bottom, or do they have cold spots in specific areas?
+Does the system not heat up as well as it used to or maybe some radiators do not heat up at all?
+Ever heard the phrase Power Flush?
+Fear not!
+Resolve Gas Services are experts in power flush Liverpool.

 Over time, debris such as rust from the radiators, flux and/or solder left behind after installation builds up in your central heating system.
 This is commonly known as BLACK SLUDGE.
-If not removed or treated this will inevitably lead to restrictions within the radiators, pipework and boiler plus it will lead to premature component and system failure.
-In a lot of cases it cause complete blockages meaning the hot water cannot circulate around the heating system.
+If not removed or treated this will inevitably lead to restrictions within the radiators, pipework and boiler and it will lead to premature component and system failure.
+In a lot of cases, it causes complete blockages, meaning the hot water cannot circulate around the heating system.

-It also means higher heating bills, increased levels of carbon emissions, costly maintenance call-ours and ultimately reduced central heating system life (EXPAND ON THESE POINTS)
+It also means higher heating bills, increased levels of carbon emissions, costly maintenance call-outs and ultimately reduced central heating system lifespan.

 What is the black sludge in radiators?

-When taking a radiator off the wall for decorating, have you ever wondered what is the black sludge in the radiators?
-Heating engineers refer to the black sludge, which has a resemblance to oil as ‘magnetite’.
+When taking a radiator off the wall for decorating, have you ever wondered what is the black sludge in it?
+Heating engineers refer to the black sludge, which has a resemblance to oil, as ‘magnetite’.

-Magnetite is a build up of rust that has fallen from the inside of the radiator.
-Black sludge is iron oxide, it also has small sharp particles inside.
+Magnetite is a build-up of rust that has fallen from the inside of the radiator.
+Black sludge is iron oxide and it also has small sharp particles inside.
 It also comes from cast iron heat exchangers and circulating pumps.
-If not managed this will eventually become so thick it will stagnate and lead to the restrictions/ blockage we mentioned earlier.
+If not managed, this will eventually become so thick that it will stagnate and lead to the restrictions / blockages we mentioned earlier.